blackmagic-debug/black-magic-org/hacking/target-drivers.md

 Special consideration is made for ARM's JEP-106 which represents an ARM Cortex device which has not had its ROM tables customised by the device manufacturer.
-When the Cortex-M support encounters a device like this in `cortexm_probe`, the ARM part ID retreived from the ROM tables is used to identify which type of Cortex-M core is being probed, and further part identification is then dispatched on the core type.
+When the Cortex-M support encounters a device like this in `cortexm_probe`, the ARM part ID retrieved from the ROM tables is used to identify which type of Cortex-M core is being probed, and further part identification is then dispatched on the core type.

 In either this case or the normal manufacturer-specific JEP-106 case, we then dispatch to one of a number of `_probe`